Aba-ibrahim/Aba-s-Portfolio/Project_1_Centralized_Engagement_Dashboard/README.md

 ---
 ## 🔍 About the Analyst

 I’m **Aba Ibrahim**, a Melbourne-based Data and Business Analyst who turns raw data into clear, actionable insight.
-My toolset spans Power BI, SQL, and advanced data-visualisation techniques, while my sector experience ranges from public-health outreach and NDIS programmes to fintech transaction analysis.
+My toolset spans Power BI, SQL, and advanced data-visualisation techniques, while my sector experience ranges from public-health outreach and Urban Planning / Development to fintech transaction analysis.

 I specialise in: